-Probably the most famous single quote by Douglas Adams – former Doctor Who script writer, creator of The Hitchhikers Guide To The Galaxy, novelist, naturalist, rationalist and fantasist of the highest order – is this: “I love deadlines.
+Probably the most famous single quote by Douglas Adams —former Doctor Who script writer, creator of The Hitchhikers Guide To The Galaxy and Dirk Gently’s Holistic Detective Agency (now being adapted into a BBC AMERICA series), novelist, naturalist, rationalist and fantasist of the highest order—is this: “I love deadlines.
 I love the whooshing noise they make as they go by.”

 So the temptation to put this up tomorrow, the day AFTER Towel Day, is almost overwhelming.
 I shall try to resist, however, as tomorrow is my day off.